Infrastructure

 “The unavailability of land for relocating power mains is the major reason relocation work was not completed by the end of December 2020,” Mr Yu said.

-The Covid-19 protocols imposed by the State from March 2020 also affected the project since workers were forced to operate fewer hours a day during the 7pm to 5am curfew.
+The Covid-19 protocols imposed by the State in March 2020 also affected the project since workers were forced to operate fewer hours a day during the 7 pm to 5 am curfew.

 Key features of the project

-• A steel pedestrian barrier to ensure that no pedestrian crossings occur at the non-authorised areas.
+- A steel pedestrian barrier to ensure that no pedestrian crossings occur in the non-authorized areas.

-• Separate footpaths and cycle tracks as a safety feature to ensure no direct conflict between motorised traffic and other road users.
+- Separate footpaths and cycle track as a safety feature to ensure no direct conflict between motorised traffic and other road users.